Homemade integrations vs. iPaaS: the real cost of “saving” on technology you need to know

 In terms of TCO, that means:

-Signs that your home integrations are already affecting the business
+Signs that your in-house integrations are already affecting the business

 If you need a “thermometer” to know if it's time to review your integration strategy, you can use this checklist: